positron-solutions/derpconfig/README.md

 by showing open source authors, maintainers, and contributors, what we want them to work on.
 In the course of deciding what to work on, users will provide each other support.
 Good support comes from people who know what needs to be done.
-When good users who give support are able to decide what to work on,
+When good users who give support are able to decide what to work on, the people who understand users are talking to the people who build the programs.

 Give me a monetary tip to accelerate its development.
 As soon as it is underway, the world will move faster with more open source, more open IP in